Christ is baptized! In the Jordan!

 Archbishop Michael to visit for the Feast of Saint Andrew

-On the evening of Friday November 29, and into Saturday November 30, the feast of Saint Andrew the “First-Called” Apostle, our parish will welcome our archpastor, His Eminence, Archbishop Michael of New York for the celebration of the Divine Liturgy, on the occasion of our patronal feast.
+On the evening of Saturday November 29, and into Sunday November 30, the feast of Saint Andrew the “First-Called” Apostle, our parish will welcome our archpastor, His Eminence, Archbishop Michael of New York for the celebration of the Divine Liturgy, on the occasion of our patronal feast.

 Continue reading Archbishop Michael to visit for the Feast of Saint Andrew